Lindeneg/clenv/README.md

 URL=http://${HOST}:$PORT
 ```

-Expansion runs after deduplication (last-wins) and processes keys in order.
-A reference resolves against keys that have already been expanded, then falls back to `process.env`.
-Forward references (to keys not yet expanded) are left unresolved.
+Expansion runs after deduplication (last-wins).
+Keys are expanded in dependency order (topological sort), so forward references work regardless of file order.
+A reference first resolves against other keys in the files, then falls back to `process.env`.
 Unresolved references are left unchanged (e.g. `$MISSING` stays as `$MISSING`).
+Cyclic references are detected and logged as warnings — the values are expanded best-effort but may be incomplete.
 Single-quoted values are **not** expanded (they're literal).

 ## Parsing rules